-Free Website Content - 2006 Reflections, 2007 Predictions
+2006 Reflections, 2007 Predictions

 For the most part in 2006, the world escaped

-Natures wrath, but people were far less kind to their neighbors.
+Natures wrath, but people were far less kind to their

-turmoil across the globe.
-The Middle East quagmire is the
+but by political turmoil across the globe.
+The Middle

-epitome of how wrong things can go, with the war in Lebanon,
+go, with the war in Lebanon, infighting in Palestine,

-infighting in Palestine, Iran's nuclear ambitions, and Iraq's
+Iran's nuclear ambitions, and Iraq's sectarian violence

-have disrupted Asia.
+disrupted Asia.
 In fact, few areas of the world were

 left unscathed by man's ambitions in 2006.